Comprehensive list of all local Chester services required to carry out all the tasks following someone’s death.

 This should be taken care of alongside the probate proceedings.

-Get a probate valuation of any property
+Get a property valuation

 Required for Inheritance Tax purposes.
 Must be completed before probate is granted.

-You may require a professional sureveyor.
+You may require a professional surveyor.

 Clear the property